bobjacobsen/csc-exercises/CSC/GitHistory/index.md

 There's also a Feature2 branch that we'll use for this part.
 Check it out, and take a look at its contents.

 Notice that Feature2 branched from the Initial tag a while back, not from the HEAD of the main branch.
 This is what we want to change.
-The basic approach is "take the commits on the Feature2 branch and make equivalent ones starting at the end of the master branch"
+The basic approach is "take the commits on the Feature2 branch and make equivalent ones starting at the end of the main branch"

 The syntax for this is

 ```
-git rebase master Feature2
+git rebase main Feature2
 ```

 this starts with main and adds the relevant parts of Feature2.
 Git will say something like: